Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 And the clothes, well, they hang a little strangely on the body.
 This is due to a large hole in the side and a good amount of stitches that have run, but it is still usable, so why throw it away?
 I had many experiences like that with things that were dilapidated.

-A great way to fall into the relaxed way of life of the Laotians is by taking a slow boat down the Mekong River.
-It should definitely be experienced on a trip to Laos.
-Set aside a few days for it and let the green and mountainous landscape slide into the retina.
+A good way to immerse yourself in the relaxed way of life of the Lao people is to take a 'slowboat' down the Mekong River.
+You must definitely experience that on a trip to Laos.
+Set aside a few days for it and let the green and mountainous landscape slide onto the retina.

 The Mekong is just one of many rivers in Laos.
-The country is very inviting to travel along them, as the roads are often bad.
+The country invites you to travel by river, as the roads are often bad.
 At the same time, you see a lot of the country's fantastic landscape, through which the rivers meander.
 Especially in the northern part of the country there is dense jungle and forested mountains.

-In several places the most beautiful limestone cliffs rise vertically from the rice fields as in Vietnam and the south China.
+In several places, the most beautiful limestone cliffs rise vertically from the rice fields, just like in Vietnam and the south China.

 I traveled along the Mekong from Luang Prabang in the north up towards the border Thailand.
-The boats are passenger boats, so along the way they stop in many small remote villages.
-Here you also get an insight into life in "outlying Laos".
+The boats are passenger boats, so along the way they dock in many small remote villages.
+In this way, you also get an insight into life in 'Outskirts of Laos'.
 There were probably 15-20 of us on board, and there was plenty of room to enjoy the view.

 Along the way, you meet cargo boats and fishermen and see how the locals clear and cultivate the land.
 It is right down to the river bank with corn, sugar cane and vegetables.
 Many of the country's ethnic minorities live on these edges.
 They live a life partly isolated from the rest of the Laotian community in the cities.

-Opinions are divided as to how many minorities there are, but the number is probably around 50.
-Some have always lived in Laos, while others have immigrated over the past hundreds of years due to war and political persecution in their original homelands in China and Tibet.
+Opinions are divided as to how many different minorities exist in the country, but the number is probably around 50.
+Some have always lived in Laos, while others have immigrated over recent centuries due to war and political persecution in their original homelands in China og Tibet.

-These people live in small villages, speak their own languages and exchange with others through barter.
+These people live in small villages, speak their own languages and exchange goods with others through barter.

-On a trip around the country, you get to know Laos' many different ethnic population groups.
+On a trip to the country of Laos, you get to know the country's many different ethnic population groups.
 Some live in the lowlands and others in the highlands, depending on their culture.
-The largest group is the Lao Lum, the lowland people, who are the ones you meet the most.
+The largest group is the lowland Lao Lum, who are the ones you meet the most.

 They make up over half of the population and are typically the majority in the cities, where the more modern life is lived.

 Here the women still wear their traditional dark cotton suits.
-They consist of fine embroidery and they wear a nice headdress with a large number of silver coins attached to it.
+The costumes are decorated with fine embroidery, and the Akhas wear a beautiful headdress with a large number of silver coins attached to it.

-The coins swing as they walk and must keep evil spirits away from their faces.
-At the entrance to their villages, you pass through a "breath gate", which you must not touch under any circumstances.
+The coins swing when you walk, and they are supposed to keep evil spirits away from your face.
+At the entrance to the Akha villages, you pass through a 'breath gate', which you must not touch under any circumstances.

-The gate symbolizes the transition between the spirit and human worlds and thus indicates that the Akha people, like the other ethnic minorities, are animists, practice ancestor worship and drive away evil spirits through the town's shaman.
+The gate symbolizes the transition between the world of the spirits and the human world and thus indicates that the Akha people, like the other ethnic minorities, are animists, practice ancestor worship and expel evil spirits through the town's shaman.

-In a village I visited, a shaman was sitting with a cloth over her head under a house on poles and rocking back and forth while she chanted some words to dispel illness occurring in the family in the house.
+In a village I visited, a shaman with a cloth over her head sat under a house on stilts and rocked back and forth as she muttered some words that were supposed to drive away illness that had arisen in the family in the house.

 A life closer to civilization